Article reviewed and approved by Dr. Ibtissama Boukas, physician specializing in family medicine

 In the presence of dysfunction of the ilio-lumbar ligament, one can observe:

-• Sacroiliac dysfunction (because the iliolumbar ligament serves as the attachment between the vertebrae L4-L5 and the iliac crest)
+- Sacroiliac dysfunction (because the iliolumbar ligament serves as an attachment between the L4-L5 vertebrae and the iliac crest)

 To identify dysfunction of the ilio-lumbar ligament, the doctor may need to refer to themedical imaging (like MRI).
 Some clinical tests (such as Faber test) can elicit characteristic pain.
 Finally, palpation sometimes reproduces the patient's pain.